trevex/dogcat/chapter02a/README.md

 gcloud auth application-default login --project ${PROJECT_BASENAME}-shared
 ```

-There terraform code will try to use the currently configured backend, which
+## Update `terraform` code

-will not use your bucket, so we first have to update those.
+Some values can not be variables in `terraform` such as values used in backend

-You can either open all `environments/*/main.tf`-files and update the bucket-name
+configurations, so we have to update them by other means.

-referenced in the backend-definition at the top of the file or use a command such as
+You can either open all `environments/*/main.tf`-files and update the name of the bucket
-(requires `ripgrep`, `xargs`, `sed`):
+to match the bucket created earlier or use a command such as (requires `ripgrep`, GNU-`xargs`, GNU-`sed`):
 ```bash
 rg -l 'backend "gcs"' | xargs -I{} sed -i "s/nvoss-dogcat-chapter02-tf-state/${PROJECT_BASENAME}-tf-state/g" {}
 ```